 Genre Savvy: Homura, of course, but Kyoko to a lesser extent.
 To explain: the movie starts out in a Lighter and Softer Mitakihara where Homura is her Moemura self, Kyoko goes to school, and all five Puella Magi fight as a Five-Man Band with Kyubey and Bebe as mascots.
 Homura knows that something's up with this, and that Kyoko differs the most from her main series self.
 Homura therefore persuades Kyoko to take her to her old hometown, which they are unable to reach by bus or by foot.
 Both of them conclude that they're being trapped.
 While Homura is the main progenitor, Kyoko deserves credit too for going against what would presumably be her nature as a brainwashed victim of the fake Mitakihara.

 Happy Ending Override: Probably.
-Though Homura has stopped Kyubey and the incubators from doing any other harm, and brought everyone back to life, normal and happy once more; she has effectively become Lucifer (or maybe Mara), creating a new universe, imprisoning Madoka within it while suppressing Madoka's goddess powers, and what changes she's made to the new universe and Puella Magi system are unknown or left ambiguous.
+Though Homura has stopped Kyubey and the Incubators from doing any other harm, and brought everyone back to life, normal and happy once more; she has effectively become a Buddhist-esque version of Lucifer, creating a new universe and imprisoning Madoka within it while suppressing Madoka's goddess powers.
+What changes she's made to the new universe and magical girl system are unknown or left ambiguous.

 Kyoko does one at the prospect of tea and cake.

 Headbutt of Love: Sayaka to Madoka, before Madoka goes to pick up Homura.
 Madoka also does a similar bump to Homura in the OP.